texfaq/texfaq.github.io/FAQ-enginedev.md

 TeX-like system.
 The system was developed in Java.

-ExTeX was designed to accept Unicode input, and to implement all of TeX's primitives, but with some marked as obsolete, and ''modern'' alternatives provided.
+ExTeX was designed to accept Unicode input, and to implement all of TeX's primitives, but with some marked as obsolete, and "modern" alternatives provided.
 Desirable extensions from [&epsilon;-TeX](FAQ-etex), [pdfTeX](FAQ-pdftex) and [&Omega;](#omega-and-aleph) were identified for incorporation.